 Florida Bankruptcy Exemptions

-Most persons filing for bankruptcy in Florida are allowed to use the Florida exemptions.
-In some cases, the exemptions of another state or the federal exemptions must be used.
+Most persons filing for bankruptcy relief in Florida are required to to use only the Florida exemptions certain federal exemptions.
+In some cases, such as when a person has not resided in Florida for more than 2 years, the exemptions of another state or the federal bankruptcy exemptions must be used.